amnezia-vpn/amnezia.org-content/docs/en/instructions/02_manual-install/02_manual-install.md

 > If you purchased VPS for Amnezia from Inferno solution, instead of IP login and password you may be sent a key in the form of text in the following format VPN:///ue34nf\feh......
 In this case, please refer to the instructions [Connect via text key].

-If other Amnezia users have shared the connection with you, please refer to the sections: connecting with a [QR code], [file] , or [key in text].

 &nbsp;